hlundyates/Digitalproduct/pages/recipelisting.md

 layout: recipeslisting
 published: true
 ---
-Here are all of the recipes
+Here are all of the recipes: